iamsauravsharma/insincere-question-classification/README.md

 **Running Locally**

-This project are build using google colab free service so to run locally initially kaggle.json file is required to run project locally.
+This project are build using google colab free service so to run locally initially kaggle.json file is required.
 The steps for installing and authenticating a kaggle CLI can be found in [here][kaggle_link].

 All jupyter notebook file have two initial cell which are used for uploading a kaggle.json file on google colab so those initial two cells need not to be executed while running locally and may fail.

-As well as you are not required to run all cell which are installing a package using pip command over google colab where a package is not preinstalled over there and need to be installed.
+As well as you are not required to run all cell which are installing a package using pip command over google colab where packages is not preinstalled over there and need to be installed.
 All package are preinstalled using a poetry locally.

 Similarly python file is also present which is built form a jupyter notebook by removing out unnecessary code cell form it so it can be easily run locally